Queuni/Match3-Core/README.md

 - Improve test coverage for the helpers module to above 90%

 - Implement proper backoff with jitter for the retry logic

+- Bump the version and tag the release in the repo